-Note: An application system is responsible for keeping all of its keys in a useable form.
-When the master key is changed, the IBM 4758 product family implementations can use an internal key that is enciphered by either the current or the old master-key.
+- An application system is responsible for keeping all of its keys in a usable form.
+When the master key is changed, the IBM 4764 and IBM 4758 implementations can use an internal key that is enciphered by either the current or the old master-key.
 Before the master key is changed a second time, it is important to have a key reenciphered under the current master-key for continued use of the key.
-Use the Key_Token_Change verb to reencipher such a key(s).

-Note: Previous implementations of IBM CCA products had additional capabilities with this verb such as deleting key records and key tokens in key storage.
-Also, use of a wild card () was supported in those implementations
+Use the Key_Token_Change verb to reencipher such a keys. - 2.
+Previous implementations of IBM CCA products had additional capabilities with this verb such as deleting key records and key tokens in key storage.
+Also, use of a wild card () was supported in those implementations.